abhaynayar/obsidian/notes/web.md

 - Test things under different environments, browsers.
 - Make a flow diagram of deciding to opt-in or out of features.
-- Test every input, but know when to give up.
+- Test every input, make sure to disregard any client-side restrictions.
 - When one directory isn't accessible, try its subdirectories.
-- In python `requests` no need to url-encode, it's done automatically.
+- In python `requests` there is url-encodint is done automatically.
-- Chrome, Firefox, Safari encode `location.search` and `location.hash`.
-- IE11 and Edge (pre-Chromium) don't encode sources.

 ### Tools